Skip to footer content

 End Class

 You can use both constructors and init properties together.
-This approach has more flexibility while still enforcing immutability after object construction.
+This approach offers more flexibility while still enforcing immutability after object construction.

 Benefits of Init Over Private Set